 Australian foreign policy under Labor governments from John Curtin’s prime ministership to the present

-12th Anniversary Lecture, marking the 65th anniversary of John Curtin’s death, by Stephen Smith MP on Tuesday 6 July 2010.
+Twelfth JCPML Anniversary Lecture presented by Stephen Smith, MP, marking the 65th anniversary of John Curtin’s death, 6 July 2010.

 The text of Mr Smith’s lecture is provided below.